 In a culture of inquiry, values are expressed in different contexts with an energetic and dynamic response to creating individual and system spaces for learning and growth.
-The transformatory nature of my learning as a superintendent of education is described and explained in my Ph.D (Delong, 2002)… The focus of my learning over the years, 2007-2009, demonstrated the growth in my educational knowledge with respect to my understanding of Indigenous ways of knowing, historical and current contexts, alternative ways of representing knowledge and how I might bring Indigenous ways of knowing into the Academy.
-(See - http://www.spanglefish.com/ActionResearchCanada/).
+The transformatory nature of my learning as a superintendent of education is described and explained in my PhD (Delong, 2002) … The focus of my learning over the years 2007–2009 demonstrated the growth in my educational knowledge with respect to my understanding of Indigenous ways of knowing, historical and current contexts, alternative ways of representing knowledge and how I might bring Indigenous ways of knowing into the Academy.

-If you access the web-page:

-http://www.spanglefish.com/ActionResearchCanada/index.asp?pageid=255602

-you will see the writings of Elizabeth Campbell (2011) in her ‘Journey to the Otherway: How Can I Improve My Practice By Living My Values of Love and Joy More Fully?’ :
+In “Journey to the Otherway: How Can I Improve My Practice By Living My Values of Love and Joy More Fully?”
+(2011), also hosted on this website, Elizabeth Campbell writes

 This paper captures my journey to create a living educational theory.
-In an effort to answer the question: "How can I improve my practice by living my values of love and joy more fully?" in an authentic and meaningful way.
-I make use of methodological inventiveness and alternative representation.
-Throughout the project, I share narratives, reflections, paintings, video clips, songs and voices of “the Other” to articulate, explicate and validate my values and living educational theory.
+In an effort to answer the question: ‘How can I improve my practice by living my values of love and joy more fully?’ in an authentic and meaningful way, I make use of methodological inventiveness and alternative representation.
+Throughout the project, I share narratives, reflections, paintings, video clips, songs and voices of ‘the Other’ to articulate, explicate and validate my values and living educational theory.

-This is perhaps one of the best illustrations of the educational influence of the cooperative working between Delong and myself, in which our influence is acknowledged by Campbell in her original contribution to educational knowledge with a value of ‘loving kindness’ in her living-educational-theory.
+This is perhaps one of the best illustrations of the educational influence of the cooperation between Delong and me.
+Our influence is acknowledged by Campbell in her original contribution to educational knowledge with a value of “loving kindness” in her living educational theory.

+Japan

-From Japan there are the living-theories of nurses and nurse educators being supported by Dr. Je Kan Adler-Collins of Fukuoka University.
-In his doctoral research on ‘Developing An Inclusional Pedagogy Of The Unique: How Do I Clarify, Live And Explain My Educational Influences In My Learning As I Pedagogise My Healing Nurse Curriculum In A Japanese University?’ (http://www.actionresearch.net/living/jekan.shtml), Adler-Collins (2007) explains:
+From Japan there are the living theories of nurses and nurse educators being supported by Je Kan Adler-Collins of Fukuoka University.
+In his doctoral research, “Developing an Inclusional Pedagogy of the Unique: How do I Clarify, Live and Explain my Educational Influences in my Learning as I Pedagogise my Healing Nurse Curriculum in a Japanese University?”
+Adler-Collins (2007) explains that

 Two major strands of enquiry are interwoven and inseparable in this thesis.
 The first is my life-long self study of my own learning and the values and practices that embrace all the different facets of my life, including being a nurse, educator, and Buddhist priest.
 The second extends the first, putting them firmly in the context of a specific time frame, weaving a textual narrative that passes between the different aspects of my multiple selves, building a picture for my readers that is grounded in my actual praxis.

-In a collaboration with Chinese researchers Adler-Collins (2011) outlines his analysis of how the sudden embracing of western medical/nursing concepts and values could be detrimental to China’s health and result in a non-productive clash of philosophies thus creating unnecessary tensions within the workforce .
-He addresses the question as to the suitability of western forms of knowing dominating China’s traditional systems of education in health care through the author’s reflections of teaching in Japan and China as a nurse educator.
-This warning could be of use to educational researchers in Africa who may stifling the emergence of indigenous ways of knowing through the inappropriate application of a western epistemology (Bruce-Ferguson, 2008).
+In a collaboration with Chinese researchers, Adler-Collins (2011) outlines his analysis of how the sudden embrace of western medical and nursing concepts and values could be detrimental to China’s health and result in a non-productive clash of philosophies thus creating unnecessary tensions within the workforce .
+He addresses the question of the suitability of western forms of knowing dominating China’s traditional systems of education in health care through the author’s reflections of teaching in Japan and China as a nurse educator.
+This warning could be of use to educational researchers in Africa who may be stifling the emergence of indigenous ways of knowing through the inappropriate application of a western epistemology (Bruce-Ferguson, 2008).